Adoption Laws in India for Hindus - Laws Around Us

 (ii) for adoption of a child above 4 years to 8 years, the maximum age of single adoptive parent should be 50 years, maximum composite age of both adoptive parents should be 100 years.

-(iii) for adoption of a child above 8 years to 18 years, the maximum age of single adoptive parent should be 55 years, maximum composite age of both adoptive parents should be 110 years.
+(iii) for adoption of a child above 8 years to 18 years, the maximum age of single adoptive parent should be 55 years, maximum composite age of both adoptive parents should be 110 years. - The age criteria for prospective adoptive parents shall not be applicable in case of relative adoptions and adoption by step-parent.

-6. Couples with 3 or more children shall not be considered for adoption except in case of special need children as defined in sub-regulation (21) of regulation 2, hard to place children as Prospective parents going for adoption are now not allowed to “pick and choose” and can only accept or reject the child offered by the national adoption body.
+- Couples with 3 or more children shall not be considered for adoption except in case of special need children as defined in sub-regulation (21) of regulation 2, hard to place children as Prospective parents going for adoption are now not allowed to “pick and choose” and can only accept or reject the child offered by the national adoption body.

 Adoption is a noble deed and its high time people start considering to adopt a child which might be the best gift that unwanted child might receive.
 Give meaning to the lives of thousands of orphaned & abandoned children is compassionate thing to do.
 Say yes to adoption!